 The case was settled for an undisclosed amount that was revealed on February 2, 2017, to have been $157.5 million.
 The settlement also required that Reggie Brown be credited with the conceptual idea of Snapchat.

 #15 of the Richest Men in the World under 40

-The incredible success that Snap Inc and its software have become has built Robert Murphy’s wealth from the ground up.
+The incredible success that Snap Inc. and its software have achieved has built Robert Murphy’s wealth from the ground up.
 He is often known as a mysterious figure due to his lack of social media presence, but that is likely because he continues to stay on the grind.
 Another sign of his success and wealth is house estate purchases that range between $12 and $20 million which is extravagant for a man his age.

 Bobby Murphy: Published Works and Books